Jaye-python/blogproject/README.md

 15. You can upload your profile picture from your Profile Page.
 By selecting the `Update Profile` button on your top right after sign up
 16. From the homepage Blog Dashboard, you can `Create Blog Post`, `Create Category`, `View Blog Post Details`, `Delete Blog Posts`
 17. From the homepage Blog Dashboard, you may `Search Blog Posts` by their titles and content by typing any text in the provided input field and it will search all blog posts that contain this text (after clicking `Search`)
 18. Filter Blog Posts by their Category by selecting your preferred Category in the provided input field and select `Filter by Category` button.
-ALL categories are dynamically loaded via JavaScript (even newly-created categories)
+ALL categories are dynamically loaded via JavaScript (even newly-created categories).
+You can also click on the Category button of each blog post to filter for all posts for that category
 19. You can also run all created tests by running:
 ```
 python manage.py test